 - Are weakening muscles the cause of your old dog shaking?

-- Shaker Syndrome is a startling yet harmless (and self-explanatory) cause for old dog shaking.
+- Shaker syndrome is a startling yet harmless (and self-explanatory) cause of old dog shaking

 - Even stress or fear can result in trembling for senior canines